 7. There was another punishment if you are failed to recognize a senior, then you have to write her name and related information on a paper 100 (or as they demand) times.

 Beside these dancing, singing, was the easiest demands.
-The first year was not allowed to talk with mess vale bhaiya ji(workers).
-There was an announcement to collect the first semester on the corridor, before the intro session started.
+The first year gals could not talk with mess vale bhaiya ji(workers).
+There was an announcement to collect the first semester on the corridor before the intro session started.
 It was “pratham arddhvarshik satr ki sabhi chatrayen C block ke prangan me ekatrit hon” (All the girls of the first semester are ordered to collect at the corridor of ground floor).
 The time limit of this session was not fixed.
-It was depended on the mood of seniors.
+That depend on the mood of seniors.
 Sometimes it is about 5 to 6 hours.

 We must call the seniors by putting ‘Didi ji after their names. like ABC Didi Ji.
 One most irritating thing was every single one from the first year must be aware of the name, stream, and room no of every senior and super senior.
 Now tell me, how it is possible to remember the information about them when there are hundreds of girls with different streams, different batch, and different rooms.
 Anyhow if you got the information, how will you recognize that particular girl with a face as we are not allowed to see their face anywhere including mess, attendance hall, etc..
 We would have always our neck down.
 Everyone did hide herself to prevent from the site of seniors.

 It was too long.
 One semester was over exams of other semester were about to come and our introduction was continuing.
-Everyone was irritated now.
+Everyone was feeling sick of that.
 Fear was over, concern for exams was seeing in every student.
 Then they put a condition to release us from this so-called intro.
 They asked for a full torture a whole week and then a welcome party.
 Most of the first year refused it and finally, they left us without a fresher party.

-It is good having some humor and fun but above a limit, it is called the torture.
+It is good having some humour and fun but above a limit, it becomes the torture.
 It is only good when both parties are equally enjoying it.
 Forcefully and for a time of one year is not acceptable.
 Intro session should be finished after a week and a fresher party is the medium to make comfortable your juniors with you.
 That’s why I didn’t make a too close a connection with any senior.
-My favorite was my super senior Madhubala didi.
-My evertime favorite was Veena didi still we are connected.
+My favourite was my super senior Madhubala didi.
+Veena didi was my most favourite.
+Still, we are in contact.
 We both reached at Gorakhpur for the same day in the same train and applied for a transfer to GGP L and luckily got admission in GGPL on the same day.
 I never used to go for an intro from my juniors.

 Many of my friends are doing best in their carrier.
 Some have govt Job.
-We all roommates and many of my batchmates are still in touch.
-This is just a reminder to tell them I miss you all.
+Well the good thing is, We all roommates and many of my batchmates are still in touch.
+Through this blog I just want to reminder to tell them I miss you all.
 Thanks for being part of my life.
 Everyone must have an experience of living in the hostel.
 It’s amazing.